 Day-z, meanwhile stayed with me (I’d picked her up so she wouldn’t spoil Emma’s playing) and we watched with great delight.

-Another source of delight was the Garden of a Thousand Yaps.
+Another source of delight was the Garden of One Thousand Yaps.
 By about lunchtime, it no longer had any weeds.
 I’d crawled around under the acers and over the ferns, forking and removing the forest of unwanted plants.
 It was very satisfying.
 A pity the same can’t be said for Dave the Builder.